Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

     -Dtachyon.master.journal.folder=hdfs://[namenodeserver]:[namenodeport]/path/to/tachyon/journal

-Once all the Tachyon masters are configured in this way, they can all be started for fault tolerant Tachyon.
+Once all the Alluxio masters are configured in this way, they can all be started for fault tolerant Alluxio.
 One of the masters will become the leader, and the others will replay the journal and wait until the current master dies.

 ### Worker Configuration